 - Health (.5 credit)

 Physical Education (1 credit)

 Leadership (1 credit)

 Communication (1 credit)

 Dual Credit (2 credits)

 Service Learning (1 credit)

-Career Cluster (1 credit)

-- Smart Labs
+- Career ClusterSmart Labs

 2.13 Withdrawal from The GREAT Academy

 Students who intend to withdraw from The GREAT Academy must do so formally and give 24-hour notice to the registrar.
 If the student is under the age of 18, a parent/legal guardian must complete the withdrawal process with the Registrar.